clemensg/dotfiles/README.md

 ### Config files

-Works on Linux and Mac OS X.
+Works on Linux and for the most part also on Mac OS X.